-Discover the history of the famous black boat used for centuries in the lagoon which has now become the symbol of the city itself.
-It’s hard to imagine Venice without its quintessentially venetian boat, the Gondola!
-Even today, the craft of constructing the venetian gondola (link PM) is carried out by master carpenters in the squeri, the traditional rowing boat shipyard in Venice.
+Discover the history of the famous black boat used for centuries in the lagoon which has become the symbol of the city itself.
+It’s hard to imagine Venice Italy without its quintessentially venetian boat, the Gondola!
+Even today, the craft of constructing the venetian gondola is carried out by master carpenters in the squeri, the traditional rowing boat shipyard in Venice.

 The gondola is the most typical of Venetian boats.
 Dark in color and with a long slender shape, it is 10.85 metres long and 1.44 metres wide.
 It has a flat bottom to allow navigation even in very shallow waters, such as those of the lagoon.

 Nowadays, the gondola is still produced in Venice, in the “squero” or craftsman’s workshop which always opens towards the canals of venice.
-The most famous is the squero di San Trovaso, which is in the style of a “mountain hut” underlining the fact that the artisans have their origins in the mountainous areas of the Belluno area.
+The most famous is the squero of San Trovaso, which is in the style of a “mountain hut” underlining the fact that the artisans have their origins in the mountainous areas of Belluno.

-Building a gondola involves at least 12 months of work of the “squeraiol”, the famous master carpenters in Venetian language, the “Battiloro”, the goldsmith who is responsible for the gold decorations and the blacksmith who make the gondola iron prow-head by hand!
+Building a gondola involves at least 12 months of work by different artisans: the “squeraiol”, the famous master carpenters in Venetian language, the “Battiloro”, the goldsmith who is responsible for the gold decorations and the blacksmith who make the gondola iron prow-head by hand!

-Have you wondered why the gondola was always built in black?
+Have you ever wondered why the gondola was always built in black?

 So in 1609 a decree was issued, which obliged the boat typical of the Venice lagoon, to be painted only in black!
 This kept things elegant and practical, given that the colour of the pitch used to waterproof it is also black.